Mfarzana/docker-learning/day2.md

                      Signals
                      System Calls
 If **User need** to **interact** with **Kernel** there is a limited option,which is provided by kernel and strictly defined by the kernel what user can do
+Signal
+System Calls
+System Calls
+Essential part of Linux Operating System
+- Processes cannot access the kernel directly
+- System calls are used as an interface for processes to the kernel. glibc
+- provides a library interface to use system calls from programs
+- Common task like opening,listing,reading and writing to files all involves system calls
+- The fork() and exec() system calls determine how a process start fork(): the kernel creates an almost identical copy of the current process and replaces that exec(): the kernel starts a program,which replaces the current process There is one more thing involved in this whole process called libraries which is just an additional code used by either shell or process to add more functionalities.For eg: the most important one is glibc which provides functions and system calls

 ## Referece